Abu-Syed-Sujon/House-price-prediction-using-flask-ML/README.md

-# 🏠 House Price Prediction Using Machine Learning
+# 🏠 House Price Prediction Using Machine Learning & Flask

 This project uses machine learning regression models to predict the selling price of a house based on features such as area, number of bedrooms, bathrooms, location advantages, and amenities.